 Germ Defence provides personalised advice on how to protect everyone in the household from infection.
 The website has been updated for Covid-19 by a team of health researchers at Bristol, Southampton and Bath universities, working with members of the public and Public Health England, and with funding from National Institute for Health Research (NIHR) and UK Research Institute (UKRI).

 Earlier this month Germ Defence reached the milestone of the first 100,000 users, who gave it an average rating of eight out of ten for usefulness.

-Dr Jeremy Horwood, Associate Professor in Social Sciences and Health from NIHR Applied Research Collaboration West (ARC West) at the University of Bristol, added: "The updated Covid-19 version of Germ Defence helps people understand what measures to take in the home and how to adopt habits that will help to avoid infection.
-By rolling out Germ Defence we hope it could help save lives by reducing the spread of the Covid-19."
+Dr Jeremy Horwood, Associate Professor in Social Sciences and Health at the Centre for Academic Primary Care and NIHR Applied Research Collaboration West (ARC West) at the University of Bristol, added: “The updated Covid-19 version of Germ Defence helps people understand what measures to take in the home and how to adopt habits that will help to avoid infection.
+By rolling out Germ Defence we hope it could help save lives by reducing the spread of the Covid-19.”

 Dr Ben Ainsworth, from the Department of Psychology at the University of Bath who is leading the adaptation of Germ Defence for Covid-19, explained: “The advice in Germ Defence has been tested with help from many public volunteers, working together with scientists, doctors and health experts, to make sure the advice and tips are as understandable and useful as possible.
 It’s available in more than 25 languages and is constantly updated as new scientific evidence and research comes out.”

 Sascha Miller, who has been working with members of the public to make sure the advice is useful to them, said: “With winter and Christmas coming, we know that people are keen to learn how to make their home as safe as possible for all the family.
 Germ Defence provides practical advice on things like ventilation and social distancing to help people spend time together.”